The big Animal Crossing: New Horizons update has breathed new life into my daily routine

 If it's not the items that are making me grin with glee, it's the way the update has made so many of the activities I'm so used to feel like they have renewed sense of purpose.
 While I'm still in need of just a few more fish to finish my museum collection, the new Animal Crossing: New Horizons cooking recipes feature has given me another incentive to grab my fishing pole and cast my line.
 Certain fish will inspire new recipes, which scratches my collector's itch all over again.

-Cooking is exciting in and of itself, too.
-We actually get to make use of the stoves, and finally all that work I put into making my kitchen just right has paid off.
+Cooking is exciting in and of itself.
+We actually get to make use of the stoves - finally all that work I put into making my kitchen just right has paid off.
 It's such a joy to see my little villager character cooking up a storm, and with so many different recipes to make, I just know it's a feature I won't get tired of.
 Not to mention you also create dishes with ingredients you can grow yourself in true farm-to-table style, which makes it all the more rewarding.

-It's so great to see the return of so many familiar fan favorite faces, too, and wonderful to have your villagers come and visit you at home.
-Having spent so much time with my island residents, they really feel like friends, and the comeback of this feature, in particular, really serves to strengthen the bonds you have with your lovable neighbours.
+It's so great to see the return of so many familiar fan favorite faces, too, and it's also wonderful to have your villagers come and visit you at home.
+Having spent so much time with my island residents, they really feel like friends, and the comeback of this feature really serves to strengthen the bonds you have with your lovable neighbours.

 The update is like the gift that keeps on giving right now.
 While I'm sure I'll still be playing much like I always have, it's beyond exciting to have some more excitement and variation during my daily island visit.
-And with the arrival and the first paid DLC, Happy Home Paradise, there's going to plenty to keep us returning to our island getaways in the weeks to come.
+And with the arrival and the first paid DLC, Happy Home Paradise, we're to keep on returning to our island getaways.

 Animal Crossing: New Horizons tips | Animal Crossing: New Horizons fish guide | Animal Crossing: New Horizons bugs guide | Animal Crossing: New Horizons amiibo support explained | Animal Crossing Sanrio amiibo cards and items | Animal Crossing: New Horizons flowers guide | Animal Crossing: New Horizons sea creatures guide | How to improve your Animal Crossing: New Horizons island rating | Upcoming Animal Crossing: New Horizons events | Animal Crossing: New Horizons turnips | KK Slider secret songs in Animal Crossing | Animal Crossing: New Horizons golden tools | Animal Crossing: New Horizons secrets